fusionjs/fusionjs.github.io/documentation/docs/recipes/static-assets.md

 ---
-title: Static assets
+title: Static Assets
 path: /static-assets/
 ---

-# Static assets
+# Static Assets

 During the compilation process, Fusion.js places files in the `.fusion` directory.
 Any file there is a static asset.